-We have limited experience in managing operations in multiple countries and if we are unable to manage the challenges associated with our international operations, the growth of our business could be limited.
+If we are unable to manage the challenges associated with our international operations, the growth of our business could be negatively impacted.

 We have a limited history of managing operations in multiple countries.
-From March 2001 to January 2004, all of our business was conducted from one facility located in the United States and from our website operations in Bermuda.
-Over the past three years, we expanded our business to include operations in six different countries.
-For example, we operate printing facilities in Venlo, the Netherlands and Windsor, Ontario, Canada, a customer support, sales and service, and graphic design center in Montego Bay, Jamaica, website operations in Devonshire, Bermuda, a marketing office in Barcelona, Spain, and technology development, marketing, finance and administrative offices in Lexington, Massachusetts, United States.
+From 2001 to 2004, all of our business was conducted from one facility located in the United States and from our website operations in Bermuda.
+Since that time, we have expanded our business to include operations in seven different countries.
+For example, we operate printing facilities in Venlo, the Netherlands and Windsor, Ontario, Canada, a customer support, sales and service, and graphic design center in Montego Bay, Jamaica, website operations in Devonshire, Bermuda, our European headquarters and marketing office in Barcelona, Spain, a technology development facility in Winterthur, Switzerland, and technology development, marketing, finance and administrative operations in Lexington, Massachusetts, United States.
 We have localized websites to serve many additional international markets.
-For the three months ended December 31, 2006, we derived 34% of our revenue from our non-United States websites.
+For the three months ended September 30, 2008, we derived 38% of our revenue from our non-United States websites.
 We are subject to a number of risks and challenges that specifically relate to our international operations.
-Our international operations may not be successful if we are unable to meet and overcome these challenges, which could limit the growth of our business and may have an adverse effect on our business and operating results.
-We also have limited experience in confronting and addressing the risks and challenges we face in operating in several countries.
-These risks and challenges include:
+These risks and challenges include, among others:

-- fluctuations in foreign currency exchange rates that may increase the United States dollar cost, or reduce United States dollar revenue, of our international operations; - · difficulty managing operations in, and communications among, multiple locations and time zones; - local regulations that may restrict or impair our ability to conduct our business as planned; - protectionist laws and business practices that favor local producers and service providers; - · failure to properly understand and develop graphic design content and product formats appropriate for local tastes; - · restrictions imposed by local labor practices and laws on our business and operations; and - failure of local laws to provide a sufficient degree of protection against infringement of our intellectual property.
+- fluctuations in foreign currency exchange rates that may increase the United States dollar cost of, or reduce United States dollar revenue from, our international operations; - difficulty managing operations in, and communications among, multiple locations and time zones; - · local regulations that may restrict or impair our ability to conduct our business as planned; - protectionist laws and business practices that favor local producers and service providers; - failure to properly understand and develop graphic design content and product formats appropriate for local tastes; - · restrictions imposed by local labor practices and laws on our business and operations; and - failure of local laws to provide a sufficient degree of protection against infringement of our intellectual property.